-Our rational in this project is that the dynamic interplay between the host immune system, particularly mucosal Ms, and microbiome in UC patients will promote an expansion of a patient-specific set of microbial pathobionts, which will induce development of pouchitis in UC/IPAA patients.

 B. INNOVATION

-We will test the innovative hypothesis that there are specific M/microbial signatures in perioperative inflamed tissue in patients with UC and that these signatures can be predictive of pouchitis.
+We will test the innovative hypothesis that there are specific M/microbial signatures in perioperative inflamed tissue in patients with UC and that these signatures can be predictive of pouchitis with the underlying rational that the dynamic interplay between the host immune system, particularly mucosal Ms, and microbiome in UC patients will promote an expansion of a patient-specific set of microbial pathobionts, which will induce development of pouchitis in UC/IPAA patients.

-Specifically, innovations of this project include: 1) discovery and characterization of new human intestinal MF populations involved in UC using state of the art cellular immunology techniques; 2) investigation of mechanistic link between MF and microbiota in UC and pouchitis using a novel computational approach, transkingdom network analysis; 3) integrating transcriptome and microbiome of perioperative tissues for predicting pouchitis after IPAA.
+Specifically, innovations of this project include: 1) discovery and characterization of new human intestinal Mf populations involved in UC using state of the art cellular immunology techniques; 2) investigation of mechanistic link between Mf and microbiota in UC and pouchitis using a novel computational approach, transkingdom network analysis; 3) integrating transcriptome and microbiome of perioperative tissues for predicting pouchitis after IPAA.

 C. APPROACH

 C.1.
-EXPERIMENTAL RATIONAL
+EXPERIMENTAL RATIONALE